 - We remind researchers of their browser’s search function to find specific reports.
 We suggest searching for site/project names like, for example, “Bruin Slave Jail” and “Christ Church,” historic identifiers such as “American Indian” and “Civil War,” and street names.

 - Titles without PDFs may be read, by appointment, at the Museum.
-Photocopies of archaeological reports may be ordered for a fee by contacting the Museum.
+Alexandria Archaeology Publications, a series of booklets and manuscripts published by the Museum, and photocopies of archaeological reports may be ordered for a fee by contacting the Museum.

 - Researchers should take into consideration that the breadth of this bibliography led to the inclusion of a number of outdated entries that do not reflect contemporary scholarship.
 Also, for those reports involving prehistory, it should be noted that the date ranges for the three traditional American Indian cultural periods (Paleo-Indian, Archaic, and Woodland) vary in the reports.
 Archaeologists continue to develop a regional framework as new finds are made and thus further refine the date ranges.
 Alexandria Archaeology employs the following timeline: Paleo-Indian circa 11,000 7,500 BC, Archaic circa 7,500 - 1,000 BC, and Woodland circa 1,000 BC–1600 AD.